Neo-Ciber94/PeekURL/README.md

 - [ ] Check performance when shortening URL, the bottleneck may be the database.
 - [ ] More clean user errors
 - [ ] Error when accessing URL with new user
+- [ ] Infinite scrolling to access logs